 After a few weeks you’ll have effortlessly reduced your carbohydrate intake, and you may or may not already be in ketosis.

 A good majority of my clients follow a strict keto diet.
 This is because they need elevated ketone levels and lower Glucose Ketone Index (GKI) to manage some sort of disease or aliment.

-The blood glucose and blood ketone meter I use is the Keto Mojo.
+The blood glucose and blood ketone meter I use is Keto Mojo.
 It’s easy to use and the strips are the cheapest on the market!

-Some who follow a strict keto diet track their macros because they have tracked for years and it’s just a part of them that they don’t want to give up.
+Some who follow a strict keto diet track their macros because they have tracked for years, and it’s just a part of them that they don’t want to give up.
 Others track because we are trying to reverse diet them.

-To follow a lazy keto diet and see results, you must first know what foods include carbohydrates, and specifically which foods contain a lot of carbohydrates.
+To follow a lazy keto diet and see results, you must first know what foods include carbohydrates.
+And specifically, which foods contain a lot of carbohydrates.